Skip to main content

 Park History

-The Pallas-Ounastunturi National Park was established in 1938, making it one of Finland's oldest.
-Ylläs-Aakenus Nature Reserve was merged with it in 2005 to create the current Pallas-Yllästunturi National Park.
+Pallas-Ounastunturi National Park was established in 1938 as one of Finland's first four national parks, making the park's core area among the oldest protected landscapes in the country.
+[1] Ylläs-Aakenus Nature Reserve was merged with it in 2005 to create the current Pallas-Yllästunturi National Park.
 The merger was partly motivated by the desire to protect the forested corridor between the two fell chains as a continuous ecological unit.
 The park's establishment predated modern ski resort development at Ylläs, and ongoing tension between the ski resort's expansion interests and conservation goals has shaped park management for decades.
-The Pallas-Ylläs National Hiking Trail, running the length of the park, is one of Finland's most famous long-distance routes.
+The Hetta-Pallas Trail, running the length of the fell chain and marked as early as 1934, is Finland's oldest marked hiking trail and one of its most celebrated long-distance routes.

 Major Trails And Attractions

-The Pallas-Ylläs Hiking Trail stretches approximately 80 kilometres through the park and is typically hiked in 5–7 days.
-Fell summit walks from Pallastunturi and Yllästunturi visitor centres are popular day hikes offering panoramic views across the Lapland wilderness.
+The Hetta-Pallas Hiking Trail stretches approximately 55 kilometres through the fell chain and is typically hiked in 4–6 days, making it one of Finland's most iconic long-distance routes.
+[1] Fell summit walks from Pallastunturi and Yllästunturi visitor centres are popular day hikes offering panoramic views across the Lapland wilderness.
 The Pallas-Ounastunturi Nature Centre at Pallastunturi provides weather information and route guidance.
 Dog sledding and snowshoeing are popular winter activities.
 The fells are world-class cross-country skiing terrain, with prepared ski tracks and wilderness routes.
 Aurora borealis viewing is exceptional in the park during the polar night from November through January.

 Visitor Facilities And Travel